deepStorage/AWS-SAA-C03/README.md

 # AWS Networking Services

-Network foundations: Amazon VPC(opens in a new tab), AWS Transit Gateway(opens in a new tab), AWS PrivateLink(opens in a new tab)
+Network foundations: [Amazon VPC](https://docs.aws.amazon.com/vpc/index.html), AWS Transit Gateway(opens in a new tab), AWS PrivateLink(opens in a new tab)

 Hybrid connectivity: AWS Direct Connect(opens in a new tab), AWS Site-to-Site VPN(opens in a new tab), AWS Client VPN(opens in a new tab), AWS Cloud WAN(opens in a new tab)